webexpress-framework/WebExpress/docs/development_guide.md

 ### Letting users pick a theme at runtime

-Drop a `ControlRestSelectionTheme` onto any page, derive `RestApiTheme` to plug into the application's own storage, and call `UseTheme<>()` from the page's `Process` override:
+Drop a `ControlDataSelectionTheme` onto any page, derive `RestApiTheme` to plug into the application's own storage, and call `UseTheme<>()` from the page's `Process` override: